mjfreelancing/AllOverIt-Ruby/alloverit-utils/HowToUse.md

 ```

-### AllOverIt::Utils.ensure_instance_includes
+### #self.ensure_instance_includes
-This method checks that an instance variable includes a specified module.
+This static method checks that an instance variable includes a specified module.
 The instance is returned if its' ancestor chain includes the module, otherwise an ArgumentError is raised.

 ```ruby
 module SomeModule